pure-js/local-microblogging-client/README.md

 # Local microblogging client

-Micro blog app, using JS/HTML/CSS and React.
+Micro blog app, using  HTML / CSS / Js and React.
 App allow you to watch the news feed, add new posts and remove posts.
 Posts are stored locally, without a back-end.
 The visual design remains at your discretion.

 ## Contribution